Office of the City Historian

 Preserving and Interpreting Rochester's past

-Required by New York State law since 1919, the City Historian is responsible for preserving and interpreting the City’s past.
+Required by New York State law since 1919, the City Historian is responsible for preserving and interpreting the city’s past.
 Duties fall into four categories: 1) research and writing, 2) teaching and public presentations, 3) historic preservation (documents, artifacts, and buildings), and 4) organization, advocacy, and tourism promotion.

 City Historian

-Ridarsky has more than 19 years of experience in public history and archives, having served as Regional Archivist for the New York State Archives Documentary Heritage Program from 2002 to 2004 and as an archival consultant and professional historian since then.
+Ridarsky has more than 20 years of experience in public history and archives, having served as Regional Archivist for the New York State Archives Documentary Heritage Program from 2002 to 2004 and as an archival consultant and professional historian since then.
 She has also taught history and writing courses at the University of Rochester and SUNY Brockport.

-Michelle Finn, Deputy City HistorianDeputy Historian
+Deputy Historian

-She also serves as Assistant Editor of Rochester History and is a member of the Association of Public Historians of New York State.
-She has taught courses in Gender and Women’s Studies and U.S. Women’s History as an adjunct instructor at the University of Rochester and Monroe Community College.
+A proud graduate of East High School, Finn holds a B.A. in Political Science from the University of Pennsylvania and a Ph.D. in American History from the University of Rochester.
+She has taught courses in Gender and Women’s Studies and U.S. Women’s History at the University of Rochester, the State University of New York at Geneseo, and Monroe Community College.
 Her essay, “William Marston’s Feminist Agenda,” was published in the anthology, Ages of Wonder Woman, edited by Joseph Darowski (McFarland, 2013).

 Contact us